ArduPilot/ardupilot_wiki/common/source/docs/common-flight-controller-wiring.rst

 For traditional single-wire-per-channel (PWM) receivers a PPM encoder can be used to convert the receiver outputs to PPM-SUM.

-.. tip:: As of Ardupilot 4.0 versions of firmware, any autopilot UART may be used as an input for an RC receiver, instead of the designated RCIN pin, by setting that port's ``SERIALx_PROTOCOL`` to 23.
+.. tip:: As of Ardupilot 4.0 versions of firmware, any autopilot UART may be used as an input for an RC receiver, instead of the designated RCin or SBUS input pin, by setting that port's ``SERIALx_PROTOCOL`` to 23.
 However, some serial protocols require inversion (SBUS) and the UART must be capable of using the ``SERIALx_OPTIONS`` parameter to invert the RX input, otherwise, an external inverter will be required.
 This also allows a second RC receiver to be attached to the autopilot for redundancy.
 If the first receiver (first detected valid after boot) fails, then the second will be used.
 Note that whatever RC input ranges and trims were calibrated will be used for the second when it becomes active.
 Both receivers MUST be set to send no pulses in failsafe for this to work properly.

 .. tip::